mirzaghaderi/rtpcr/README.md

 $$wΔCt = log_{10}(E_{target}).Ct_{target} - log_{10}(E_{ref}).Ct_{ref}$$

 if wDCt values are calculated using the efficiencies (E) values, calculations match the formula of Pfaffl. if 2 (100% amplification efficiency) is used, calculations match the formula of Livak.
 Analysis of variance (ANOVA) and t-test (paired or unpaired) is done on the wDCt values.
-Subsequently, the mean of wCt over each condition along with the resulting statistics (e.g. confidence limits for the means) is converted by a power of ten conversion for presentation.
+Subsequently, the mean of wCt over each condition along with the resulting statistics (e.g. confidence limits for the means) is converted by a power of ten-conversion for presentation.
 For example, relative expression is calculated as:
 $$\text{Relative Expression} = 10^{-\overline{w\Delta Ct}}$$
 When there are only two conditions (Tr and Co), fold change can also be calculated: